-2020 marked the conclusion of Strategy 2020:Advancing the Profession which resulted in significant enhancement of our offerings in areas including:
+2020 marked the conclusion of Strategy 2020 - 'Advancing the Profession' which resulted in significant enhancement of our offerings in areas including:

-- The revalidation of the Apprenticeship programme - · The introduction of virtual member CPD Webinars - The introduction of E-Assessment and new Syllabi
+- The revalidation of the Apprenticeship programme - The introduction of virtual member CPD Webinars - The introduction of E-Assessment and new Syllabi

-The gains of the previous strategy were used to inform the development of Strategy 2020: Advancing the Profession which is in the early stages of implementation and is composed of three primary strategic goals.
+The gains of the previous strategy were used to inform the development of Strategy 2024 - 'Shaping and Responding to the Environment' which is in the early stages of implementation and is composed of three primary strategic goals.
 These include:

-- 1. Creating a connected community that delivers an enhanced member experience - 2.
+- Creating a connected community that delivers an enhanced member experience - 2.
 Delivering a technologically enhanced offering and developing new progression pathways - 3.
 Strengthening our brand positioning and partnering to advance